poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 # People and Places In Deepquestwich

 ## Stores and Businesses

 ### Odds & Ends Emporium
 * Proprietor Name: Santina Swiftfoot
 * Class and Level: Rogue 4
 * Race: Halfling
 * Description: Santina's Odds & Ends Emporium is a quaint store filled with a mishmash of everyday items.
 Santina, with her sharp eye for bargains, specializes in procuring and selling a wide array of mundane trinkets and practical goods.
 The shop is adorned with hanging lanterns and colorful tapestries, creating a warm and inviting atmosphere.
 * Wares: Various trinkets, kitchenware, basic tools, candles, and non-magical odds and ends.

-### Smith's Sundries
+### Ironheart Outfitters
-* Proprietor Name: Thrain Ironheart
+* Proprietor Name: Kragg Ferrick
-* Class and Level: Fighter 5
+* Class and Level: Fighter 6
 * Race: Dwarf
-* Description: Thrain Ironheart, a skilled dwarf, owns Smith's Sundries.
+* Description: Kragg Ferrick, a skilled dwarf, owns Ironheart Outfitters.
 The store is filled with durable and finely crafted mundane weapons and armor.
-Thrain takes pride in providing adventurers with reliable gear, and the sound of hammers and the roar of the forge create a bustling atmosphere within the shop.
+Kragg Ferrick pride in providing adventurers with reliable gear, and the sound of hammers and the roar of the forge create a bustling atmosphere within the shop.
 * Wares: Weapons, armor, shields, smithing tools, and custom-made mundane equipment.

 ### Herbal Haven
 * Proprietor Name: Elyndra Greenleaf
 * Class and Level: Druid 3
 * Race: Elf
 * Description: Head of the Guild of Healers and Alchemists , Elyndra Greenleaf also runs an apothecary shop.
 Nestled within a grove at the edge of town, Herbal Haven is tended by the gentle elf Elyndra Greenleaf.
 The store exudes a natural, earthy aroma, and its shelves are lined with various herbs, non-magical potions, and botanical curatives.
 Elyndra is known for her extensive knowledge of herbalism and her ability to concoct remedies for various ailments.
 * Wares: Herbs, non-magical potions, healing salves, gardening tools, and nature-themed trinkets.

 ### Tools & Tackles
-* Proprietor Name: Thrain Stonehammer
+* Proprietor Name: Grom Stonehammer
 * Class and Level: Fighter 4
 * Race: Dwarf
-* Description: Thrain Stonehammer, a diligent dwarf, owns Tools & Tackles.
+* Description: Grom Stonehammer, a diligent dwarf, owns Tools & Tackles.
 The store is a haven for adventurers and craftsmen, offering a wide range of non-magical tools and equipment.
-Thrain's practical approach and attention to quality have made the store a go-to destination for those in need of reliable gear.
+Grom's practical approach and attention to quality have made the store a go-to destination for those in need of reliable gear.
 * Wares: Carpentry tools, blacksmithing tools, fishing gear, backpacks, and various non-magical adventuring tools.

 ### Trader's Trunks
 * Proprietor Name: Zephyros Starwhisper
 * Class and Level: Sorcerer 6
 * Race: Aasimar
 * Description: Zephyros Starwhisper's Trader's Trunks is a store that seems to transcend the mundane with its eclectic collection of non-magical items.
 The aasimar proprietor has an eye for unique and exotic goods, and the shop often attracts curious adventurers seeking interesting and practical wares.
 * Wares: Exotic clothing, rare spices, maps, books, and other non-magical curiosities.

 ### Alchemist's Apothecary
 * Proprietor Name: Hamberry Swiftbrew
 * Class and Level: Rogue 4
 * Race: Halfling
 * Description: Hamberry Swiftbrew's Alchemist's Apothecary is a charming store dedicated to potion ingredients and alchemical supplies.
 Hamberry, a nimble halfling with a keen sense for herbs, provides a variety of non-magical ingredients for aspiring potion makers.
 The store is organized with rows of neatly labeled jars and vials, creating an atmosphere of organized alchemical wonder.
 * Wares: Herbs, roots, berries, vials, mortar and pestle sets, and non-magical alchemical ingredients.

 ### Potions & Elixirs Emporium
 * Proprietor Name: Miranda Thistlethorn
 * Class and Level: Druid 3